 I have bought a gorgeous 18th century farm in 2016 after it had been abandoned for 10years.
-I am developing the farm sustainably, renovating the place with recycled and locally sourced, environmentally friendly materials.
-This life project is still in its beginning phases and we live very close to nature - although there's a luxurious double-bathtub and WIFI, the comfort in the house is still very basic.
+I am developing the farm sustainably, renovating the place with recycled and locally sourced, environmentally friendly materials, using a lot of wood from the own forest for the constructions.
+This life project is still in its beginning phases and we live very close to nature - although there's a lovely double-bathtub and WIFI, the comfort in the house is still quite basic.
 We are in the heart of one of France's most beautiful and touristic regions and there's many options for you to explore from here.

 I, Miggi, am Swissgerman and have studied sociology&development studies in the UK before coming to settle down here.
 I have travelled extensively, including through wwoofing.
 I love animals, horseriding or taking the lamas, pigs and the goat all together for a walk.
 Although I am not a trained carpenter I like to build things out of wood and I live in my homemade, 10m long wooden cabin-on-wheels on the property.
 I am looking after a network of 300km of hiking trails in the region (happy to share my knowledge of great spots and trails!).